affiliate disclosure

 At least, something like live chat and dedicated high-priority support for its paying customers.
 But that’s not the case, anyway.

-However, Nitropack’s support has received a lot of backlash both in the past and now.
+However, Nitropack’s support has received significant backlash both in the past and now.
 Many users have complained about the team’s inadequate support.

 And in some cases, they ignore it entirely or try to avoid contact, especially when it is a refund matter.